MiniMini-On/hpny/README.md

 - It is a simple web site to send and receive Happy New Year's messages.

-- I used only vanilla js in this project(no webpack, no express).
+- I used only vanilla js in this project(even no webpack, no express).

 - It is more suitable for mobile than web browser.